- Why go through AVS?

 How much will it cost?

-Each Receiving Organization has different financial circumstances, so the way in which they can assist volunteers financially varies.
+Each Service Provider has different financial circumstances, so the way in which they can assist volunteers financially varies.
 Usually housing, a minimal monthly stipend (if any), insurance premiums and deductibles are provided.
-However, some Receiving Organizations cannot afford to offer volunteers a stipend or to cover their insurance costs at all.
-Carefully check the Finance section of each Service Request to see what financial assistance each Receiving Organization offers.
-Volunteers often pay their own airfare, airport taxes, expenses en route, excess baggage charges, and pre-embarkation costs such as the following: health evaluations/exams, immunizations, passport and visa documents, telephone costs, personal taxes in their home country and their country of service and deferred educational loans.
+However, some Service Providers cannot afford to offer volunteers a stipend or to cover their insurance costs at all.
+Carefully check the Finance section of each Service Request to see what financial assistance each Service Provider offers.
+Volunteers often pay their own airfare, airport taxes, expenses en route, excess baggage charges, and pre-embarkation costs such as the following: health evaluations/exams, immunizations, passport and visa documents.

 Can I purchase my own ticket?